3iS entrance exams to go ahead.

 What are the application fees ?

-The application fee for all programs is €60 for students from the European Union, with the exception of exams for the Stage Technician, Cinema Operations Technician, and BTS in Audiovisual (Engineering & Equipment Option) programs, which are free of charge.
+The application fee for all programs is €60 for students from the European Union and outside European Union, with the exception of exams for the Stage Technician, Cinema Operations Technician, and BTS in Audiovisual (Engineering & Equipment Option) programs, which are free of charge.

 How do I write my personal statement ?